sendbird/sendbird-ios-framework/README.md

 > Note: The majority of the methods used in the following steps are all asynchronous except initWithApplicationId:.
 This means with asynchronous methods, your client app must receive success callbacks from Sendbird server through completion handlers  before moving on to the next step.

-A good way to do this is the nesting of methods: [Go to Step 4: Enter the channel](#step-4-enter-the-channel) to learn more about how to nest the `enterChannelWithCompletionHandler:` in the `getChannelWithUrl:completionHandler:` method.

 ### Step 4: Enter the channel

 Enter the channel to send and receive messages.